Mab Copland Lineman: Career

 Mab Copland Lineman was an attorney at law.
 She was admitted to the Bar of Los Angeles on December 27, 1917.
 She was a member of the law firm of H. M. Lineman & Mab Copland Lineman.
 Her office was at 215 Ferguson Building and later at 630 Bank of Italy Building, Los Angeles.

 She was extension lecturer at the University of California and conducted legislative protection classes for several years in Los Angeles.
 Topics discussed included property law, interest, liability, "disposition of property", and "custody and support of children".

 She was the first state chairman of law for the Business and Insurance California Federation of Women's Clubs.

-She was president and chairman of the Legislation Women's Lawyer's Club of Los Angeles.
+She was president and chairman of the Legislation Women's Lawyers Club of Los Angeles.

-She is the author of Business and Protective Law for Women (1926) and The Law of Common Things in California, the latter an approved high school text book.
+She wrote Business and Protective Law for Women (1926) and The Law of Common Things in California, the latter an approved high school text book.
 She was also an attorney for women teachers of Los Angeles.

 She was a member of the State Bar of California, Los Angeles County Bar Association, Women's City Club, Order of the Eastern Star, Eleanor Joy Toll Association, Republican Study Club, Women's Political League, Sigma Iota Chi Legal Fraternity.
 She was the president of the Women's Breakfast Club.
 Lineman increased the membership to nearly 1000.
 The main purpose of the Women's Breakfast Club was the day nursery established by Mrs. Buron Fitts.
 It was located at 2911 Future Street.

 In 1939 she addressed the Van Nuys Woman's Club on "Life and Law", "a comparison of business and protective law as it affects women in America and other countries".